quynhnle135/my-website/docs/tech-blogs/javascript-ramp-up/frontend_review.md

 ### What I Need To Know About CSS?
-- CSS (Cascading Styole Sheets) adds style to your website.
+- CSS (Cascading Style Sheets) adds style to your website.
 You can make each tag and element in HTML looks unique and different in sizes, styles, or colors.
 For examples:
     + backgroud-color: If you want to change the background's color
     + display: If you want to adjust how the block of content in HTML displayed.
 It can be <i> block, inline, flex, etc...</i>
     + Box models: Each element in HTML can also be considered as a box which has margins, borders, padding, and content.
 With CSS, you can adjust the size of these elements too.